mhenry1384/WebCompiler/README.md

 # Building the Project Yourself

 Run WebCompiler\build\build.cmd then Build with Visual Studio  2017.
 Doesn't look like Mads has checked in a way to create the .nupkg.
 I just grabbed the latest nupkg off nuget, renamed it with the new version.
-Then I renamed it to a zip and copied the binaries into it and modified BuildWebCompiler.nuspec with the new version.
+Then I renamed it to a zip, copied the binaries into it, modified BuildWebCompiler.nuspec with the new version, renamed it back to nupkg, and pushed it to our local nuget server.

 ## Web Compiler